Close Menu

 Holding volume required = 40.6 x 8 hrs = 325 Kg ≈ 0.5 M3

-This capacity applicable without dilution of chemical.
-If dilution require the capacity to be increased as per dilution ratio.
-The pump capacity also consider as per the dilution factor.
+This capacity applicable without the dilution of chemical.
+If dilution requires the capacity to be increased as per dilution ratio.
+The pump capacity also considered as per the dilution factor.

 Phosphoric Acid (H3 PO4 ) Dosing in Sugar Industry | Online Calculator